cloudflare/cloudflare-docs/products/fundamentals/src/content/get-started/basic-tasks/manage-subdomains.md

 ## Create a subdomain

-If you have already added that subdomain at your host, create a corresponding [DNS A or CNAME record](https://support.cloudflare.com/hc/articles/360019093151) for that subdomain (`blog`, `store`).
+If you have already added a subdomain at your host, create a corresponding [DNS A or CNAME record](https://support.cloudflare.com/hc/articles/360019093151) for that subdomain (`blog`, `store`).

 ## Set up redirects